isarandi/smplfitter/README.md

 If you have several nonparametric body estimates for the same person in different poses (such as from a video), you can fit all of them together, estimating one shared shape vector for all instances of the batch, while not sharing the orientation parameters.
 This way the body shape will be more accurately estimated, as there are multiple observations to estimate it from and the output will be more consistent over time.

 ### Scaling (experimental)
 If you don't trust your input to have the correct metric scale, the shape fitting step can be extended by a scale fitting as well.
-There are two ways to do this: 1) we estimating a scale factor for the target body (your input), or 2) we estimate a scale factor for the reference body (the resulting output).
+There are two ways to do this: 1) we estimate a scale factor for the target body (your input), or 2) we estimate a scale factor for the reference body (the resulting output).
 Neither is really satisfactory, hence experimental.
 The former will bias the estimation towards smaller bodies as the vertex-to-vertex error that is being minimized scales with body size, and so the solver will favor scaling down the target and producing a beta vector for a smaller person.
 Estimating the scale for the reference body causes an issue if we want to share the betas among many instances, since the problem becomes quadratic (the beta variables get multiplied by the scale factor variable).
 For just one instance, this is doable, though messes with the L2 regularization strength.
 Tentatively, we recommend using the first option, but accounting for the scale bias by e.g. dividing by the mean estimated scale for a longer video sequence.

 ## Citation